Flaque/quirk/README.md

 - [@devinroche](https://github.com/devinroche) for setting up translation and stepping up as a core maintainer 🔥
 - [@devilcius](https://github.com/devilcius) for the amazing Spanish translation 🇪🇸
-- [@idnovic](https://github.com/idnovic) for the amazing German translation 🇩🇪 (and the iPad support!)
+- [@idnovic](https://github.com/idnovic) for the amazing German translation 🇩🇪 (and iPad support!)
 - [@kwierbol](https://github.com/kwierbol) for the amazing Polish translation 🇵🇱
 - [@Walther](https://github.com/Walther) for the amazing Finnish translation 🇫🇮
 - [@Jos512](https://github.com/Jos512) for the amazing Dutch translation 🇳🇱
 - [@jinto](https://github.com/jinto) for the amazing Korean translation 🇰🇷
-- [@briankung](https://github.com/briankung) for the Chinese 🇨🇳 localization, internationalization support and helping guide the entire translation effort. 🎉
+- [@briankung](https://github.com/briankung) for the Chinese 🇨🇳 localization, internationalization support and help guide the entire translation effort. 🎉
 - [@akinariobi](https://github.com/akinariobi) for the Russian translation 🇷🇺
-- [@miguelmf](https://github.com/miguelmf) for the Portugese translation 🇵🇹
+- [@miguelmf](https://github.com/miguelmf) for the Portuguese translation 🇵🇹
 - [@comradekingu](https://github.com/comradekingu) for the Norweigan Bokmål translation 🇳🇴
 - [@micheleriva](https://github.com/micheleriva) for the Italian translation 🇮🇹
 - [@Jolg42](https://github.com/jolg42) for the French translation 🇫🇷